Previous dayJanuary 28, 2026Next day

 84.7 km---✓ ReviewedUSGS →

-Reports of a magnitude 2.2 earthquake 46 km WNW of Anchor Point, Alaska came in on January 28, 2026 at 20:13 UTC.
-This event falls inside the aftershock decay of a nearby magnitude 2.3 earthquake that occurred about 14 hours earlier.
+A magnitude 2.2 earthquake was recorded 46 km WNW of Anchor Point, Alaska on January 28, 2026 at 20:13 UTC.
+Coming 14 hours after a magnitude 2.3 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
 This was a intermediate depth earthquake, focused at 84.7 km depth.
-Geolocation places the event at 59.937°N, -152.591°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Coordinates: 59.937°, -152.591°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-01-28